gvb1234/bezier-scribble/README.md

 # Background

 I did this a long time ago.
 My young daughter would always ask (bug) me to print "coloring" pages from the internet.
 These often come in poor quality (lotsa pixels can be seen).
 So I wanted to replace them with vector graphics curves.
-It turns out the mathematics of Bezier curves for for doing this is fun.
+It turns out the mathematics of Bezier curves for doing this is fun.

 Also, up to that point, I had never written a GUI app, so I wanted to learn.
 I have no idea why I did it in perl+Gtk2 (at the time) and not in python, but, here it is, finally ported to Gtk3 and significantly cleaned up.